ocpi/ocpi/mod_sessions.md

 When the CPO deletes a Session, they will update the eMSPs systems by calling [DELETE](#224-delete-method) on the eMSPs Sessions endpoint, on the Sessions unique URL.

-When the CPO is not sure about the state or existence of a Session object in the eMSPs system the CPO can call the [GET](#221-get-method) to validate the Session object in the eMSP system.
+When the CPO is not sure about the state or existence of a Session object in the eMSPs system, the CPO can call the [GET](#221-get-method) to validate the Session object in the eMSP system.

 ### 1.2 Pull model